shivasiddharth/GassistPi/README.md

 Syntax:
 1. To play the playlists added to your Deezer account:
 Hey Google, Play playlist _playlist-number_ from Deezer
-Example: Hey Google, Play playlist number 1 from Deezer
+Example: Hey Google, Play playlist 1 from Deezer

 ************************************************
 ### **MUSIC STREAMING FROM GAANA.COM**